aankur/garage/doc/book/src/reference_manual/configuration.md

 Changing the `replication_mode` of a cluster might work (make sure to shut down all nodes and changing it everywhere at the time), but is not officially supported.

+### `compression_level`

+Zstd compression level to use for storing blocks.
+Can be a positive or negative integer, or "none" to disable compression.
+Default value is 1, which consume low amount of cpu and should work faster than line speed in most situations, while saving some space and intra-cluster bandwidth.
+Higher values allow for more compression, at the cost of more cpu usage.
+Compression is done synchronously, setting a value too high will add latency to write queries.

+This value can be different between nodes, compression is done by the node which receive the API call.

 #### `rpc_secret`